Medically reviewed by Kristin Hall, FNP

 Although no treatments have proven effective at stopping or preventing anagen effluvium hair loss, medications like minoxidil may help to limit the period of balding.

 Telogen effluvium is a form of hair loss that occurs after a stressful or traumatic event.
-It’s often caused by metabolic stress, trauma, infection, surgery, illnesses, hormonal changes, nutritional deficiencies and use of certain medications.
+This kind of hair loss is often caused by illnesses, metabolic stress, trauma, infection, surgery, hormonal changes, nutritional deficiencies and use of certain medications.

 After the cause of hair loss has been identified and treated, telogen effluvium generally doesn’t require further treatment.